burakekici/burakekici.github.io/about.md

 <!-- ![Profile Image]({{ site.url }}/{{ site.picture }}) -->

 # Hey!
-I am Burak. 🙋🏻‍♂️
+I am Burak. 👋🏼

 I am a **Software Engineer**, currently working remotely as a **Game Developer** at [APPS Technology][apps].
-I have been programming mobile games with Unity game engine since mid-2018.
+I have been programming mobile games and tools with Unity game engine and C# since 2018.
 I live in Ankara, Türkiye with my lovely wife.

 Whether you're looking to collaborate or simply curious about me, these are the links of my [résumé][resume], [portfolio][portfolio], [LinkedIn][linkedin] and [GitHub][github].